205 W 5th Ave

 equipped at the "29" end with runway end identifier lights (REILS), and

 provides a non-precision approach.
-Both runways have distance-to-go markers.
+Runway 11-29 has distance-to-go markers.

-Bowers Field has a fixed operator (FBO) for the airport providing for
+Bowers Field has two fixed operators (FBO) for the airport providing for

-aircraft maintenance, instruction and charter fights.
+aircraft maintenance, instruction and support services.
 The airport serves

 single-engine, twin-engine and turboprop aircrafts.
 There is no scheduled